 Kildare Ministries provides governance for the seven secondary schools formerly governed by the Victorian Province of the Brigidine Sisters.
 Kildare College is the only Kildare Ministries school in South Australia and has strong links with the other schools in Victoria and New South Wales.

 The Stewardship Council of Kildare College reports to the Kildare Education Ministries Board with the Board providing support to the Principal and Stewardship Council Chair of Kildare.

 In September 2013 Kildare Ministries was established by the Holy See as a Public Juridic Person (PJP) at the request of the Congregation of the Sisters of St Brigid (Brigidine Sisters) to succeed and to carry on the ministries previously conducted by the Brigidine Sisters in Australia.
 Its civil incorporation is under the Roman Catholic Church Communities Lands Act 1942 (NSW) under the name Trustees of Kildare Ministries (TKM).

-Each College is operated by KEM which is responsible for the Catholic ethos and mission of the College and for the administration of the temporal goods assigned to it for its work.
+Each College conducted by KEM is responsible for the Catholic ethos and mission of the school and for the administration of the temporal goods assigned to it for its work.

 The Stewardship Council of each school has delegated authority from KEM in matters such as policy, strategic planning, annual budget recommendations and community liaison.